Online Master’s in Journalism Programs in 2021

 - Public relations and corporate communications

-Program accreditation by a legitimate accrediting organization means that a program has been vetted according to rigorous academic standards, ensuring a high quality education for all students.
-Look for a school that is accredited by an organization such as Accrediting Council on Education in Journalism and Mass Communication, Western Association of Schools and Colleges and the Higher Learning Commission and you can be assured of a the program's quality.
+Program accreditation by a legitimate accrediting organization means that a program has been vetted according to rigorous academic standards, ensuring a high-quality education for all students.
+Look for a school that is accredited by an organization such as Accrediting Council on Education in Journalism and Mass Communication, Western Association of Schools and Colleges, and the Higher Learning Commission and you can be assured of a program's quality.

-While online programs are often more affordable than their traditional on campus counterparts, this is not always the case.
-As an example of program costs, the University of Memphis' online 33-credit hour Master's in Journalism program costs $603 per credit hour for in-state residents, and $1,091 per credit hour for non-residents.
+While online programs are often more affordable than their traditional on-campus counterparts, this is not always the case.
+As an example of program costs, the University of Memphis' online 33-credit hour Master's in Journalism program costs $597 per credit hour for in-state residents up to 10 credit hours, and $597 per credit hour for non-residents.
 In addition, there may be special course fees and materials fees based on specific courses taken.

 In order to gain admission to a master's in journalism program, students should keep in mind the following admissions requirements: